 - An orbit takes 12 Earth years

 Saturn is the second gas giant and is our second largest planet.
 Saturn was also seen by Voyager as you can see in the picture above.
 Saturn is most recognizable by its rings that are made up of ice and space debris.
-Saturn is comprised of hydrogen and helium and it is unknown if Saturn has a solid core or not (just like Jupiter).
+Saturn is comprised of hydrogen and helium, but it is unknown whether Saturn has a solid core (just like Jupiter).
 Saturn also has quite a few natural satellites as well.

 - Saturn is slightly smaller than Jupiter coming in at a diameter of almost 75,000 miles

 - Its orbit around the sun takes 30 Earth years